Den building, crafts and campfires

-We run a Forest School on the third Saturday of every month at Millfield's Wood near Carsington Water.
-Come along and see what they are all about.
+We run monthly Family Forest School sessions at Millfield’s Wood near Carsington Water.

-"I have heard of them but what are Forest Schools?"
+I've heard of them but what are Forest Schools?

 Forest schools is about exploring and experiencing the natural environment through practical activities within a secure woodland area.
 The outdoor sessions take place in all but the worst weathers with small groups (typically 12 children or less) over a series of 6-10 sessions.
 This regular contact helps leaders as well as the learners to better understand what learners are capable of and where their personal interests lie.